-Growing in Grace is an oasis, a reservoir, to fill our hearts and renew our minds as we serve our families in this homeschool lifestyle—a place of grace & knowledge for you, the homeschool mom.
-Each week, I post homeschool curriculum reviews, hands-on ideas, and solutions for ADHD/dyslexic learning challenges.
+Growing in Grace is an oasis, a reservoir, to fill our hearts and renew our minds as we serve our families in this homeschool lifestyle—a place of grace & knowledge for your homeschool challenges.
+Find homeschool curriculum reviews, planning tips and resources, hands-on ideas, and solutions for ADHD/dyslexia, learning anxieties, and other homeschool challenges.
 Need a little one-on-one conversation and support?
-Subscribe to my email list where you’ll have an opportunity for weekly interactions & free consultations (plus more free stuff!).
+Email me here.
+I’d love to hear from you!

 Hey!
 I’m Tracy.
 As a homeschooled homeschooler, I’ve spent nearly my whole life in the world of homeschooling.
 My family began homeschooling at the end of my first grade year, and now I’m enjoying our own great homeschooling adventure with our three awesome kids.
 It’s a journey I love, and wouldn’t trade for anything.
 Yet it’s far from easy, as we tackle the normal challenges of learning together and the added challenges of ADHD and dyslexia.

 I’ve also had over 10 years of experience writing, editing, developing, and reviewing curriculum.
 My desire here at Growing in Grace is to walk with you through the choices & challenges of homeschooling, to inspire you with solutions and out-of-the-box ideas for your out-of-the-box learner.
 I’m honored to have you join me!
 Let’s grow in grace and knowledge together.

 Fifteen Random Things about me…